Essex Bucket List

 Sail upon a Thames sailing barge

-Take a trip to Lakeside and city centres
+Take a trip to Lakeside and the city centres

 Visit Colchester Zoo